GhostPack/SharpWMI/README.md

   Any remote function also takes an optional "username=DOMAIN\\user" "password=Password123!"
 ```

+The `result=true` option on `action=exec` (alternatively `action=create`) makes SharpWMI to return command's output after remote WMI process creation.
+It works by storing command's output in an instance of arbitrary WMI object.
+That object would  then be fetched by callee and restored to it's original value.

 ### VBS Script execution:

 The `executevbs` action was reworked as compared to the original version of SharpWMI.